 James rolled his eyes when, again, no one bothered to say anything.
 "Fine, I guess we'll start."

 They both ignored the twenty-three pair of eyes that were fixated on them and continued with the meeting, overlooking the fact that no one was paying attention to what they were saying but instead were just focused on their body language.
-"Valentine's Day is coming up in a few weeks, as you all should know, and we have to decorate the Great Hall," Lily explained.
+"Valentine's Day is coming up in a few weeks, as you all should know, we have the task of decorating the Great Hall," Lily explained.
 "So before-"

 She was interrupted by LeAnn Withers' hand shooting into the air.